Fr33maan/armourer/README.md

 - Root login on ssh is disabled
 - We allow only the sudo account you specified in config to login on ssh
 - Exim4 is removed because in most cases we do not need a mail server -> replaced by nullmailer
-- port TCP_OUT open by default : 80 (to update system), 465 (used by nullmailer) (you do not need to add them in the config)
+- port TCP_OUT open by default : 22 or custom ssh port, 80 (to update system), 465 (used by nullmailer) (you do not need to add them in the config)

 * * *
 ## Softwares